alexsalo/alexsalo.github.io/_posts/papers/cool_plots/2016-01-16-python-matplotlib-pandas-visualizations.md

 ---
 I've grown to be quite a fan of Python tools for plotting - namely, Matplolib library, and other packages that uses it, i.e. Pandas.
 Community is also great, all the questions has long been answered on StackOverflow.

 In this post I just want to share and preserve those useful methods and approaches that I came up with while working on my bio data analysis.
-Below is the result plot, which contains ALOT of raw and aggregated information, and how it is done with extensive comments:
+Below is the result plot, which contains a lot of raw and aggregated information:

 [![Regression (BD)]({{ site.url }}/images/matrr/22hr_bec_more2stdev_12combinedpanels.png)]({{ site.url }}/images/matrr/22hr_bec_more2stdev_12combinedpanels.png)

+And here goes the code that makes it done, along with explanatory comments:

 {% highlight python linenos %}
 def plot_panels(df_all, df_group_1, df_group_2,